 The information in this section is for applicants who:

-• Are currently licensed or registered for active practice in another Canadian jurisdiction, as the equivalent of a CHCPBC Registered Psychologist registrant, and
+• Are currently licensed or registered for active practice in another Canadian jurisdiction, as the equivalent of a CHCPBC Full Licence in Psychology,

 • Are of good character and not subject to practice limitations, restrictions, or conditions in another Canadian jurisdiction, and

-• Will maintain registration in your home jurisdiction up to the point of being granted registration with CHCPBC.
+• Will maintain registration/licensure in the home jurisdiction up to the point of being granted licensure with CHCPBC.

 The Canadian Free Trade Agreement (CFTA) facilitates the mobility of workers across the country.
-Applicants currently registered in another Canadian jurisdiction as the equivalent of a Registered Psychologist may apply through a streamlined registration process in accordance with the BC Labour Mobility Act, the CFTA, and the College’s Bylaws.
+Applicants currently registered in another Canadian jurisdiction with the equivalent of a CHCPBC Full licence in Psychology may apply through a streamlined registration process in accordance with the CFTA, BC Labour Mobility Act, and CHCPBC’s Bylaws.

-Registrants of the College of Alberta Psychologists (CAP) who have not completed a CPA or APA accredited pre-doctoral internship, and who apply for registration in BC on the basis of their Alberta registration, must also provide satisfactory evidence of meeting CAP’s requirements to declare “formal assessment” as a professional activity, in order to demonstrate the equivalency of their Alberta registration to registration as a Registered Psychologist in BC.
-To learn more, read Information for Registrants of CAP (PDF)
+Registrants of the College of Alberta Psychologists (CAP) who have not completed a CPA or APA accredited pre-doctoral internship, and who apply for licensure in BC on the basis of their Alberta registration, must also provide satisfactory evidence of meeting CAP’s requirements to declare “formal assessment” as a professional activity, in order to demonstrate the equivalency of their Alberta registration to licensure as a Psychologist in BC.
+To learn more, read Information for Registrants of CAP (PDF).

 Application Requirements